This is not your ordinary Fried Chicken and Waffles recipe! It’s Spicy Bloody Mary-infused Fried Chicken to go with your waffles!

 I’m not much of a fan of Bloody Mary actually, but fried chicken infused with Bloody Mary?
 Come on, now!
-I’ll stuff my face (phrasing!) with that all day!
+I’ll stuff my face with that all day!

 Usually, fried chicken is brined for a few hours in a seasoned buttermilk.
 I decided to go about it in a different way.
 These chicken pieces were soaked in a marinade of tomato juice, Worcestershire sauce, sriracha, pepper, and scotch.
-Tomato juice is acidic enough to still tenderize and flavour the chicken just as buttermilk would, except that the chicken will now have that amazing subtle spicy tomato flavour with a hint of scotch!

 Plus there’s a good amount of warm, buttery maple scotch syrup that goes on top of the chicken too!